 The Barn Cat Program is a win-win-win for both the cats, adopters and the community!
 Cats enjoy safe outdoor homes with shelter and a caregiver, and adopters enjoy having healthy, sterilized cats happily tend to their rodent troubles.

 Interested in adopting a barn cat?
-Read the FAQ below and apply to adopt at the bottom of this page!
+Read the FAQ below and Contact Us About adopting at the bottom of this page!

 How much does it cost to adopt a barn cat?